cjmDevelop/Idea-Web-App/README.md

 ## About
 Simple & fun web-interface for recording thoughts.
-Inspired by the "Build A Passenger Counter App" found on scrimba.com - Learn JavaScript for beginners.
+Inspired by the ##Build A Passenger Counter App## found on scrimba.com - Learn JavaScript for beginners.
 A simple & fast web-app meant for saving insightful, reflective thoughts in a unique way, similar to the saying, "Try lighting a candle instead of cursing the darkness".

 ## Future Features